Today, I want to share some simple and practical advice about overcoming MLM Objections.

 This is not really an objection at all.
 Instead, it’s a stalling tactic.
 Your prospect is not going to go home and actually think about it.
 They are just stalling from a make a decision and trying to waste your time.

 I know how you feel.
 When I first saw the opportunity, I wanted to think it over too.
 But after doing a little research online, I realized there really wasn’t much to think about.
 The products are great and come with a 30-day money back guarantee, so there is no risk.
 The company is free to join.
 The earnings potential is great.
 We have awesome training and support.
 The people are great.
 Tell me, which part do you need to think about?

 Additional Tips for Overcoming MLM Objections

-Whether you sell houses, cars, perfume, insurance or vitamins, most people you talk to today are not in the market for what you are offering today.
+Whether you sell houses, cars, perfume, insurance, or vitamins, most people you talk to today are not in the market for what you are offering them today.

 There will always be some low hanging fruit (people who are in the market at this exact moment in time for what you have), but most people will not buy until the timing is right for them.